PssThemes/shop/resources/client/tasks.md

     step 5. add them to the deleted external products list.

     ## What happens when a product is removed form 2 or 3  categories at the same time..(in the same cycle) and remains an orphan product?

     First what is the problem?
-    If you diasociate a product.. then he is only sopposed to be included .. only if the categories still remaining on him .. are present in firebase.
+    If you diasociate a product.. then he is only supposed to be included .. only if the categories still remaining on him .. are present in firebase.
     So one way to filter products..
     Si to ensure that at least 1 of the externalCatId present on a shop product..
     Is present in firebase.